numpy/numpy/doc/source/reference/c-api/array.rst

    The *descr* is the descriptor instance, *constant_id* is one of the ``NPY_CONSTANT_*`` macros, and *out* is a pointer to uninitialized memory where the constant value should be written.
-The memory pointed to by *out* may be unaligned.
+The memory pointed to by *out* may be unaligned and is uninitialized.
    Returns 1 on success, 0 if the constant is not available, or -1 with an error set.

    **Constant IDs**: